 At the risk of sounding slightly biased, I feel the need to share with you the art of my niece Hailey.
 She’s a beautiful young woman who has already fought a few very tough battles at age 20, and still she persists as a talented writer and painter.

 She visited her Dad, my brother, this past April by coming out to Arizona for the first time from the East Coast.
 She stayed in Mesa and then drove out to Sedona to spend some time with John, at his camp along Oak Creek north of Sedona.
 I’m so happy they were able to get together after many years apart.

-This is Justine’s interpretation of her drive from Mesa Arizona to Sedona through the eyes of a person who has never seen such amazing natural beauty.
+This is Hailey’s interpretation of her drive from Mesa Arizona to Sedona through the eyes of a person who has never seen such amazing natural beauty.

 I love Hailey’s sense of color and movement.

 Her style reminds me of Georgia O’Keefe‘s early works of the southwest after she first started traveling to Abiquiu New Mexico in 1929, where she eventually bought her Ghost Ranch.
 Georgia has always been a muse for me personally.
 Her strong sense of purpose and independent spirit inspire me even today!